 The fundamental shift is this: users are getting answers without visiting websites.
 When someone asks ChatGPT "What's the best CRM for small businesses?", they get a curated list with explanations — no Google search, no clicking through 10 organic results, no exposure to your carefully optimized meta descriptions and title tags.

 Your brand either exists in the AI's response, or it doesn't.
 And no amount of keyword optimization or backlink building will directly change that.
+This is the core challenge of the ai search era seo.

 Let's be specific about what traditional SEO tools can and cannot do in 2026.